 Before You Proofread

 NOTE: Do not confuse the act of revising your paper with the act of editing it.
 Editing is intended to tighten up language so that your paper is easier to read and understand.
 This should be the focus when you proofread.
-If your professor asks you to revise your paper, the implication is that there is something within the text that needs to be changed, improved, or re-organized in some significant way.
+If your professor asks you to revise your paper, review the text above concerning ways to improve the overall quality of your paper.
+The act of revision implies that there is something within the paper that needs to be changed, improved, or re-organized in some significant way.
 If the reason for a revision is not specified, always ask for clarification.

 Individualize the Act of Proofreading

-In addition to following the suggestions above, individualizing your proofreading process to match weaknesses in your writing will help you proofread more efficiently and effectively.
+Individualizing your proofreading process to match weaknesses in your writing will help you correct errors more efficiently and effectively.
 For example, I still tend to make subject-verb agreement errors.
 Accept the fact that you likely won't be able to check for everything, so be introspective about what your typical problem areas are and look for each type of error individually.
 Here's how:

-In general, verb tense should be in the following format, although variations can occur within the text depending on the narrative style of your paper.
+In general, verb tense should be in the following format, although variations can occur within the text of each section depending on the narrative style of your paper.
 Note that references to prior research mentioned anywhere in your paper should always be stated in the past tense.